Last updated on November 2nd, 2023

-Usually, a high-fiber and low-carb diet are advisable for diabetics.
+Usually, a high-fiber and low-carb diet is advisable for diabetics.
 The digestion of carb-containing foods is easy and elevates blood sugars.
 However, the digestion of fibrous foods is a bit slow.
 The body ingests fibrous foods steadily.
 Thus, it takes time to dissolve carbs in the blood and fails to elevate glucose levels.

 Sweet corn consists of a little to moderate quantity of carbs.
-Due to this, the GL of corn lies in the medium class.
+Due to this, the GL of corn lies in the low to medium class.
 Also, fibrous food leaves a person feeling full and avoids over-eating.
 This is especially useful in weight management for people with diabetes.